ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/00-introduction.md

 A classic example is the *stack* ADT, which supports the following operations:

     interface Stack of T:
-        push(x: t)          // Pushes x on the top of the stack pop() -> T          // Pops the top element off the stack and returns it isEmpty() -> Bool   // Tells if the stack is empty or not
+        push(stack, x: T)        // Pushes x on the top of the stack pop(stack) -> T          // Pops the top element off the stack and returns it isEmpty(stack) -> Bool   // Tells if the stack is empty or not

 As discussed in [Chapter @sec:sequences], a stack can be implemented using either a dynamic array or a linked list.
 Using the terminology from object-oriented programming,